CogniQ/CogniQ/README.md

 But, [haystack](https://haystack.deepset.ai/) is a solid framework, and I have a day job.

-I still think a serious at scale deployment will likely demand a purpose-built rewrite, but for me and right now there's more reason than not to use this framework.
+I still think a serious at-scale deployment will likely demand a purpose-built rewrite, but for me and right now there's more reason than not to use this framework.